Km-Warda/Course-Documentations/Documentations/AWS SAA - Amazon Web Services Solution Architect Associate.md

 Suppose a scenario of which the EC2 in a private instance & need to update its data from an S3 Bucket, the bucket is accessible by a public IP on the internet, & same goes for all of AAWS Services.
 As the EC2 is in a private subnet it won't be able to connect to the S3 to get the update unless changed to a public subnet, removing the purpose which the EC2 is in a private subnet in the first place.. so the solution is refused.
 There are two NAT Services that can fix the issue proposed:
 #### 1- NAT Instance
-- Its an EC2 instance AMI, so it's fully managed & secured by the client.
+- Its an EC2 instance AMI (Amazon Machine Image), so it's fully managed & secured by the client.
 - NAT instance is launched in a public subnet.
 - The routing table of the private subnet requiring internet access should be given a default route pointing to the NAT Instance ID
 - The NAT instance has a translation table, having the source/destination IP & port, as well as the mapping IP & port.